AGCCS/AGCCS-CTRL22/demesh/README.md

 Effectively we tunnel the serial line of the target uC to the host.
 To be of practical use we also provide some convenience features

 - we synchronize systemtime such that our charging stations can flash their operator buttons nicely in sync;

 - as an alternativ to plain TCP/IP sockets, the root not also publishes the hearbeat messages to an MQTT broker and  subscribes to command messages;

 - we allow to update the ESP32 firmware over the air (OTA);

 - we allow to update the target uC firmware OTA; for this, the host first forwards the desired firmware image to the ESP32 which in turn runs an implementation of the Optiboot (subset of STK500) programmer emulation.

+## Implementation Overview

+The ESP32 is quite a powerfull SoC, providing two cores and 380kB RAM.
+The ESP-MDF SDK is built on to of the FreeRTOS operating system and we thus have taks, timers and socket IO.
+Indeed, programming the ESP32 feels much more like programming a POSIX compliment "System" than just a "Chip".
+We give run through of the main building blcoks of the provided firmware with a focus in message forwarding

+**Upstream Link -- Receiving Messages from the Host.** The only node that can directly receive messages from the host is the root node.
+It connetcs via a TCP soccket to the designated host, which is configurabe at compile time via `make menuconfig`.
+The root node runs the task `upstream_read_task()` to read from this socket and expects commands aka requests.
+These are JSON encoded records of key-value pairs and must include a `"dst"="ADDR"` entry.
+The message is then forwarded by the mesh network the the node with the specified mesh address <ADDR>.
+We implement two special purpose addresses, namely `"dst="*"` for a broadcast to all nodes in the mesh and `"dst="root"` for the root node in its role as an ordinary node.

+**Upstream Link -- Sending Messages to the Host.** The only node that can directly send mesages to the host is again the root node.
+It does so via the same TCP socket on which it receives messages from the host, see above.
+On the root node runs the task  `root_read_task()` to receive messages from any other node and to do so in its specific role as root.
+The root node will foreward any message received in this role to the host via the TCP socket.
+Thus, any node can talk to the host by sending a mesh-network explicitly to the root node.
+This is completely transparent, the root will not take any further actions.

+**Mesh-Network Messages.** Every node runs the task `node_read_task()` to receive messages.
+This includes the root note, however, in its secondary role as an ordinary node.
+Typically the messages originate from the host and have been propageted through the mesh.
+Such messages are referred to as _commands_ or _reuquests_  and are meant to control the individual nodes.
+Technically, commands are JSON encoded key-value pairs.
+The key `"cmd"` specifies the action to be taken and this impicitly refines the effective data type of the remeinder of the message; i.e., which further keys must be present and how they affect the action to be taken.
+In turn, the node replys to any command with a JSON encoded message, i.e., it send an acknowledgement to the root note to be forwarded to the host.
+Any acknowledgement must contain the reserved keys  `src` and `mtype` to specify the sending node and the type of the message.
+Although the mesh network does not prvide TCP like sockets, the host utilise the  `src` and `mtype` entiries to untangle any incomming message.
+Relevant commands are documented on more detail [here](./NodeControl.md).

 ## Compiling and Installing ESP32 Firmware